buzzm/postgresbson/README.md

  *  Roundtrip ability.
 BSON is binary spec, not a string.
 There is no whitespace, quoting rules, etc.  BSON that goes into Postgres comes out *exactly* the same way, each time, every time.
- *  Standard SDK implementations in 13 languages
+ *  Standard SDK implementations in upwards of 20 languages

 Roundtripping and many available language SDKs enables seamless creation, manipulation, transmission, and querying of data in a distributed system without